slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Your resume should tell the reader what is going to make you more valuable to the company than the next person.
 You’ll show that with your experience.
 DON’T tell about your responsibilities.
 Everyone who is doing your type of job has those responsibilities.
 Tell HOW you accomplished your responsibilities better than the next person. ie. Your a car salesperson.
 You are responsible for selling cars (so is every other car salesperson).
 You sold more cars than anyone else in the dealership for six months out of the last year.
 Which person would you hire.
-- Most reviewers are only going to understand two skill levels: still learning the skill or confident in the skill.
+- There are two skill levels: still learning the skill and confident in the skill.
 - Go into job interviews with a story in mind.
 All an interviewer really wants to know is if he can spend eight hours a day around you.
 - Decide in advance what your time is worth.
 Do not let others tell you how much you will be paid.
 They may make offers, but it is never their decision.
 It is yours.
-- A lot of portfolios are used both for job applications and freelance clients.
-Don’t do this.
-The best practice is for a professional to design separate portfolios for each of those audiences.
-Every little detail matters.
-Here is the toughest point for a lot of people: you can’t control what your reviewer sees on your portfolio.

 ### On asking for a raise

-If your manager or employer says “No” the first time around (and this is very likely), don’t get discouraged.
+If your manager or employer says “No” the first time around, don’t get discouraged.
 Simply thank them for their time and ask them “What specific outcomes would be required for me to receive this raise within the next 3-6 months?”
 If they can’t answer this question, you should probably find another employer.